clarktrimble/ba-blog/content/blog/ztbus/index.md

 }
 ```

 Voila!
-Kibana has got us off to a good start in the mildly arcane world of Elastic aggregation querys :)
+Kibana has got us off to a good start in the mildly arcane world of ES aggregation queries :)

 On with the show.
 Golang, golang, golang ..

 ## Programmatic Aggregation

 ### Templating

-For programmatic aggs, we'll need a way to generate aggregation queries on the fly for variable date-ranges etc.
+For programmatic aggs, we'll need a way to generate aggregation queries on the fly for variable date-ranges, etc.
 Hmmm, perhaps a template will do the job?:

 ```yml